-Here’s how to get an ITIN.
+Here’s how to get an ITIN:

-- Fill out the form with your name, your addresses both in the U.S. and elsewhere, and information about your place and date of birth.
+- Fill out the form with your name and addresses, both in the United States and elsewhere.

-- Explain why you’re applying, using the various checkboxes that are available, such as whether you’re a nonresident alien or U.S. resident alien.
+- Explain why you’re applying, using the checkboxes that are available.
+They include indicating whether you’re a non-resident alien or U.S. resident alien.

-How to Fill Out IRS Form I-9 if You Don’t Have an SSN
+How to Fill Out IRS Form I-9

 Can Undocumented Workers Claim Tax Credits?